Clyde Beatty

-Clyde Beatty (June 10, 1903 – July 19, 1965) was a famed animal trainer, zoo owner, and circus mogul.
+Clyde Raymond Beatty (June 10, 1903 – July 19, 1965) was an American animal trainer, zoo owner, and circus mogul.
 He joined Howe's Great London Circus in 1921 as a cage boy and spent the next four decades rising to fame as one of the most famous circus performers and animal trainers in the world.
 Through his career, the circus impresario owned several circuses, including his own Clyde Beatty Circus from 1945 to 1956.

 Biography

-Clyde Raymond Beatty was born on June 10, 1903, in Bainbridge, Ross County, Ohio, the eldest of nine children.
+Clyde Beatty was born on June 10, 1903, in Bainbridge, Ross County, Ohio, the eldest of nine children.
 He graduated from nearby Chillicothe High School, but had already succumbed to the world of the circus.

 On August 16, 1921, at dawn, he and Howard Smith clambered into a boxcar on the DT&I Railroad, bound for Washington Court House, Ohio, and joined Howe's Great London and Van Amburgh's Wild Animal Circus.
-His first and certainly influential boss was the legendary wild animal trainer Louis Roth.
-Next, he came under the tutelage of another great trainer, John "Chubby" Guilfoyle.
-By 1923 Clyde was working small mixed groups of big cats to start 42 uninterrupted seasons in the steel arena.
+His first boss was the legendary wild animal trainer Louis Roth.
+Next, he came under the tutelage of John "Chubby" Guilfoyle.
+By 1923 Beatty was working small mixed groups of big cats in the first of 42 uninterrupted seasons in the circus.

 Beatty became famous for his "fighting act", in which he entered a cage with wild animals with a whip and a pistol strapped to his side.
 The act was designed to showcase his courage and mastery of wild beasts.
-Through his career Beatty trained hippos, polar bears, brown bears, lions, tigers, cougars, and hyenas; sometimes, many brought together all at once in a single cage in a potentially lethal combination.
-At the height of his fame, the act featured as many as 43 lions and tigers of both sexes, for which Beatty still holds a world record. and Beatty had his own rail car in the 35-car circus train.
+Throughout his career Beatty trained hippos, polar bears, brown bears, lions, tigers, cougars, and hyenas; sometimes, many brought together all at once in a single cage in a potentially lethal combination.
+At the height of his fame, the act featured as many as 43 lions and tigers of both sexes, for which Beatty still holds a world record.
+Beatty had his own rail car in the 35-car circus train.

-Young Clyde's self-confidence and unabashed theatrics swiftly catapulted him to circus fame.
-Within a decade, the name Clyde Beatty became synonymous with the best and most exciting wild animal training ever seen under the Big Top.
+Beatty's self-confidence and unabashed theatrics swiftly catapulted him to circus fame.
+Within a decade, he became synonymous with the best and most exciting wild animal training ever seen under the Big Top.
 There have been suggestions that Beatty was the first lion tamer to use a chair in his act, but in an autobiographical book he disclaimed credit for this technique: "It was in use when I was a cage boy and had been used long before."

 Beatty's fame was such that he appeared in films from the 1930s to the 1950s and on television until the 1960s.
 He was also the star of his own syndicated radio series, The Clyde Beatty Show, from 1950 to 1952.
 The weekly programs featured adventures loosely based on his real-life exploits.
 The stories were no doubt more fictitious than real, and Beatty actually appeared in name only; Vic Perrin (not identified as such to the radio audience) impersonated him on the show.